 The project makes sure that less plastic ends up in the sea.
 Instead, it is recycled and turned into so-called Social Plastic, which serves as raw material for new products such as packaging.
 In Haiti, Indonesia, Brazil, and the Philippines, people collect plastic waste.
 At local collection points, they can exchange it for money, food, drinking water, or even school fees.

-OFFSETTING DONE BY BERTLING LOGISTICS
+COMPENSATIONS DONE BY BERTLING LOGISTICS